Imtiyaj5791/DevOps-Journey/Important/AWS.md

 Finally, I will check application logs to identify the root cause.

 ---
-# AWS Cost, Security & Vulnerability — Interview Questions & Answers

-## 1. How do you monitor AWS cost?
+#72 How do you monitor AWS cost?

 I use **AWS Cost Explorer** to analyze AWS cost and usage.
 I can check which AWS service is generating more cost and then identify the reason.

 ---

-## 2. What is AWS Budget?
+#73 What is AWS Budget?

 AWS Budget is used to set a **budget limit**.